 OMB No. 1240-0023

 This ICR seeks OMB approval under the PRA to incorporate proposed regulatory updates to the existing approved Claim Adjudication Process for Alleged Presence of Pneumoconiosis information collection requirements.
 Specifically, in a NPRM published in the Federal Register on June 13, 2013 (78 FR 35575), DOL proposed both updates to its existing analog film radiograph standards and new parallel standards for digital radiographs.
-The DOL believes the proposed rule, if adopted in final, would not impose a new information collection, change the actual information collected, or the estimated information collection (paperwork) burdens imposed on the public and invites comments about the determination.
+The DOL believes the proposed rule, if adopted in final, would not impose a new information collection, change the actual information collected, or the estimated information collection (paperwork) burdens imposed on the public; however, the additional format option could be considered a change to the existing information collection, as currently approved under the PRA.

 A. Justification.